kc9889/ds-interview/README.md

 # ds-interview
-Please follow the instructions in the Instructions.rtf file.
+Please follow the instructions in the Instructions.pdf file.